 These whole wheat vegan banana pancakes have been our go-to pancake recipe for years.
-I originally started making them when Brett and I were newly married and 7 years later I’m still making them!
 They are made with whole grains and minimally sweetened, which I love.
-I’ve been cooking up a batch at the start of the week so that breakfast is already prepared for the next few days.
+I've been cooking up a batch at the start of the week so that breakfast is already prepared for the next few days.
 Sometimes I cook the batter on an electric griddle for more traditional circles, but oftentimes I pour the batter into a quarter sheet pan and bake it.
 The result is super fluffy, cake-like pancakes!
-In this post I’ll share how to cook these pancakes using both methods.
+In this post I'll share how to cook these pancakes using both methods.
+If you love these pancakes, then you'll probably love my vegan sourdough pancakes as well!

 As these pancakes use mostly pantry-staples, I'm pretty sure you'll already have all of the ingredients on hand.
 To make these vegan banana pancakes you'll need the following ingredients: